vlang/rfcs/rfcs/000-third-party-software-installation.md

 - Security concerns.
 Perhaps users should take some extra steps to install software from third-party sources.
 - It will confuse users between the `v install` and `v obtain` or `v install --global` commands.
 - Users need to tinker with their `PATH`.
+- Third-party projects with the same name will cause namespace collision.

 # Rationale and alternatives